aaron-grau/curic/react/projects/synthesizer/README.md

     + synthesizer.jsx
   ```

-* Setup your entry file `synthesizer.jsx` to render your app into the into the
+* Set up your entry file `synthesizer.jsx` to render your app into the into the
  `#root` container of your `index.html`.
 * Configure your webpack setup in `webpack.config.js` to compile all of your JS
  into a `bundle.js`.
 You may copy the code below (and use it as a template for future projects).